-Almost 20 years ago, the DAMA/LIBRA experiment at Italy's Gran Sasso National Laboratory—LNGS began publishing data showing that it had detected a signal modulation produced by an interaction with the Milky Way's dark matter halo.
+Almost 20 years ago, the DAMA/LIBRA experiment operated at Italy’s Gran Sasso National Laboratory (LNGS) began publishing data showing that it had detected a signal modulation produced by an interaction with the Milky Way’s dark matter halo.

-Dark matter is believed to constitute approximately 27 percent of the known universe, with ordinary matter accounting for only 4 percent.
-The remaining 69 percent is thought to be made up of dark energy.
-Because dark matter interacts weakly with normal matter, its presence has thus far been inferred only from gravitational effects on visible bodies such as stars, galaxies and galaxy clusters.
+Dark matter is believed to constitute approximately 27% of the known universe, with ordinary matter accounting for only 4%.
+The remaining 69% is thought to be made up of dark energy.
+Because dark matter hardly interacts with normal matter, its presence has thus far only been inferred from gravitational effects on visible bodies such as stars, galaxies and galaxy clusters.

-During the Earth's annual orbit around the sun, signals from the detector's interaction with WIMPs increase when the planet moves in the opposite direction to the wind and decrease when they are both moving in the same direction.
+During the Earth’s annual translation around the Sun, signals coming from the detector’s interaction with WIMPs increase when the planet moves in the opposite direction to the wind and decrease when they are both moving in the same direction.
 The fluctuation has a cosine shape.

-DAMA/LIBRA personnel state that it has detected signals at rates that vary according to a cosine wave during the year and that they correspond to a dark matter signature.
+DAMA/LIBRA states that it has detected signals at rates that vary according to a cosine wave during the year and that they correspond to a dark matter signature.
 The problem is that no such signature has been confirmed by any other experiments since this was first announced.
-It should be stressed that other experiments use different materials and analytical techniques.
+It should be stressed that the other experiments use different materials and analytical techniques.

 An article presenting the results of the first 59.5 days of data from COSINE-100 was published in December 2018 in the journal Nature.